cozyrimz/mongo-cluster-dockerized/README.md

 # create a file named file.key to store a randomly genrated key

 'openssl rand -base64 700 > file.key'
+This will make a file.key key in the root folder

 # set file permissions